Let’s face it, creating good content can be time consuming, so you want to make sure as many people as possible enjoy it.

-For Ryan, the key to his content promotion strategy is understanding where his audience spends their time online.
+For Gaurav, the key to his content promotion strategy is understanding where his audience spends their time online.
 Is his audience on Pinterest?
 Instagram?
 Do his customers watch videos on YouTube or do they prefer to browse blogs?
 Understanding how his audience consumes content will help him get his strategy right.

 Before you start creating a content promotion plan, it’s important to consider the channels available.
 Identifying channels by Owned, Earned and Paid categories is a great place to start.

-For Ryan, Owned refers to the marketing channels he manages, for example his website, blog, and social media profiles.
+For Gaurav, Owned refers to the marketing channels he manages, for example his website, blog, and social media profiles.
 Promoting content over owned channels is a great starting point because it’s a typically flexible and low cost option.

 Finally, paid channels refers to promotion you pay for.
 This can allow you to target campaigns to a specific audience, based on your goals and budgets.
-Ryan could invest in advertising his blog post over social media, and reach more potential readers who regularly browse those channels.
+Gaurav could invest in advertising his blog post over social media, and reach more potential readers who regularly browse those channels.